amplication/docs/docs/plugins/plugin-events/create-server-docker-compose-db.md

 [`CreateServerDockerComposeDev`](/plugins/plugin-events/create-server-docker-compose-dev) works the same way and is the **preferred event** moving forward.
 We continue to support the `CreateServerDockerComposeDB` event, but it may be deprecated in the future.
 :::

-We continue to support the CreateServerDockerComposeDB event, but the instructions are to use the new one.

 ## Description

 Creates the `docker-compose.db.yml` file of the service